So, You Want to Be An Intelligence Analyst: An Insider’s Perspective

-This free course is for anyone considering applying to be an analyst at the CIA who wants to know more about the job, how to apply, and how to improve their chances of being hired.
-There’s very little useful, accurate, and honest information available on what being an Agency analyst is really like; this course effectively and efficiently fills this gap.
+This free course is for anyone who is interested in becoming an intelligence analyst.
+Although it it primarily directed at those interested in applying to be an analyst at the CIA, the lessons taught are applicable to all analysts in government and the private sector.
+There’s very little useful, accurate, and honest information available on what being an intelligence analyst is really like; this course effectively and efficiently fills this gap.
 It also provides anyone interested in the business of intelligence an overview of what analysts do and how they play into the broader world of national security.

 Get the Inside Scoop

 This course draws on the experiences of a former senior CIA officer who spent more than two decades as a member of the Agency’s analytic cadre.
 He’ll share insights, stories from his own career, and frank opinions about why even though being an Agency analyst was his dream job, it certainly isn’t for everyone.

 What People Are Saying About This Course

 “I thought the content was fascinating, presented in a logical order, and very easy to follow.
 Any questions I had about the job were answered…it was particularly valuable for me to have a comprehensive picture of both the good and the bad.”

 “I’d consider myself someone who has put a lot of effort into learning about and applying to CIA, yet most of the information in this course was still new to me.
 I can only imagine how useful this course would be for anyone earlier in the process.”